Oolongtea02/Oolongtea02/README.md

 ### Hi there 👋

 I'm Samuel Zhang!
-I am a 4th year student studying Computer Science and Game Design.
+I am a recent graduate with a bachelor's degree in Computer Science and Game Design.
 I am passionate about game design, indie games, and collaborating with other designers/programmers/artists.

 - 🔭 I’m currently working on gaining experience and creating multiple games in Unity.
 - 🌱 I’m currently learning how to publish and make my projects stand out.